Johnny-Zou/Mafia-App/README.md

 # Mafia-App
-This is the app for Mafia
+This is the code for a andriod app for playing the game Mafia!